Secure Your Internet

 Time Warner Cable recommends keeping an Internet security software installed on your computer at all times to prevent against harmful and unwanted viruses.

-McAfee AntiVirus Software is your first line of defense against the threat of infection from viruses, trojans, worms, spyware and potentially unwanted programs, catching them at points of entry like email, external drives and web pages.
+McAfee AntiVirus is your first line of defense against the threat of infection from viruses, trojans, worms, spyware and potentially unwanted programs, catching them at points of entry like email, external drives and web pages.

 McAfee Family Protection protects children of all ages from exposure to inappropriate content, social networking risks, strangers and other threats.